redoan/SimpleShareKit/README.md

 # Installation

-    -Copy ShareKit.h and ShareKit.m file to your Xcode project.
+Copy ShareKit.h and ShareKit.m file to your Xcode project.
-    -Create your iOS facebook App (http://developers.facebook.com/).
+Create your iOS facebook App (http://developers.facebook.com/).
-    -Add a row in your info.plist file: FacebookAppID - your facebook appID -(optional) If you want to authorize facebook via Safari, add a URL type in your info.plist file with  URL Schemes fbYOUR_FB_APP_ID (e.g. fb12333940) and in your AppDelegate.m add the following method
+Add a row in your info.plist file: FacebookAppID - your facebook appID (optional) If you want to authorize facebook via Safari, add a URL type in your info.plist file with  URL Schemes fbYOUR_FB_APP_ID (e.g. fb12333940) and in your AppDelegate.m add the following method

     -(BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation{
     [FBAppCall handleOpenURL:url sourceApplication:sourceApplication];
     return YES;